Vietnam.vn - Nền tảng quảng bá Việt Nam

 Halloween - Ảnh 1.

-A stall on Hai Thuong Lan Ong street - Photo: HUYEN TRAN
+A stall on Hai Thuong Lan Ong Street - Photo: HUYEN TRAN

-Compared to last year, the price has decreased by about 10,000 - 15,000 VND per item.
-At that time, pumpkins without lights were sold for 35,000 VND, while those with lights ranged from 40,000 - 45,000 VND.
+Compared to last year, prices have decreased by about 10,000-15,000 VND per item.
+At that time, pumpkins without lights were sold for 35,000 VND, while those with lights ranged from 40,000-45,000 VND.

 'Phố hàng mã' tại TP.HCM vắng lặng mùa Halloween, vì sao? - Ảnh 2.